-The content of the book is centered on three projects and two skills that will be main parts of the curriculum of this course.
+The content of this study guide is centered on three projects and two skills that will be main parts of the curriculum of this course.
 It also contains typical final exam questions.

 The skills are (a) working with conditional probabilities, and (b) solving propositional logic systems by resolution.